Top ten free things to see in Las Vegas

 - Circus Acts.
 In the Circus Circus Midway, every hour from 11:30am to 10:30pm (M-Th), to 11:30pm (F/Sun), and to 12:30pm (Sat).
 Way better than you'd expect for a free show. (more)

 - Welcome to Las Vegas sign.
 Take your picture at an iconic monument, a Vegas landmark since 1959.
 It's in the median on Las Vegas Blvd. (the Strip), 3/4 of a mile South of Mandalay Bay.
-In 2008 the county finally opened parking lot in the median, then in 2015 added a signalized crossing, so tourists no longer have to risk death by running across Las Vegas Blvd. to get under the sign.
-Here's the Wikipedia article on the welcome sign.
+In 2008 the county finally made a parking lot in the median, then in 2015 added a signalized crossing, so tourists no longer have to risk death by running across Las Vegas Blvd. to get to the sign.
+Here's the Wikipedia article on the sign.
 5200 S. Las Vegas Blvd.
 Take the Deuce bus straight there.

 - Flamingo Wildlife Habitat.
 See colorful Chilean flamingos, Ring Teal ducks, Sacred Ibis, pelicans, swans, ducks, koi fish, and turtles.
 Open dawn to dusk, pelican feedings at 8:30am & 2pm. (more)